S/2003 J 12

 S/2003 J 12 is a natural satellite of Jupiter, and is one of the smallest known natural satellites in the Solar System.
-It was discovered by a team of astronomers from the University of Hawaii led by Scott S. Sheppard in 2003.
+It was discovered by a team of astronomers from the University of Hawaiʻi led by Scott S. Sheppard in 2003.

 S/2003 J 12 is about 2.4 km in diameter, and orbits Jupiter at an average distance of 21,600 Mm in 647 days, at an inclination of 155° to the ecliptic, in a retrograde direction and with an eccentricity of 0.366.
-It was initially thought to the innermost of the retrograde satellites of Jupiter, but recovery observations have shown that it is an ordinary member of the Ananke group.
+It was initially thought to be the innermost of the retrograde satellites of Jupiter, but recovery observations have shown that it is an ordinary member of the Ananke group.